Effective ADHD Medications: A Comprehensive Guide

 Stimulant Medications

 Stimulants are the most widely prescribed ADHD medications.
-They work by increasing the levels of certain neurotransmitters in the brain, such as dopamine and norepinephrine, which help improve concentration and reduce hyperactive behaviour.
+They work by increasing the levels of certain neurotransmitters in the brain, such as dopamine and norepinephrine.
+This helps improve concentration and reduce hyperactive behaviour.

 Common stimulant medications include: